 Nantucket Sound is a valuable ecosystem that must be preserved.
-It is home to many different species of wildlife, including federally protected birds such as the piping plover and roseate tern, and is central to the Atlantic Flyway – one of the largest migratory bird routes in the world.
+It is home to many different species of wildlife and is central to the Atlantic Flyway – one of the largest migratory bird routes in the world.
 The region also includes parts of the largest winter habitat for waterfowl on the east coast of the United States.

 The Sound sustains a wide variety of marine life, including fish, turtles, and seals.
 Accordingly, it is a valuable resource from which our local fishermen earn a living and feed consumers with one of nature’s best sources of protein.